 - The model is based on topography, vegetation mapping and fire history.
-Any inaccuracies or gaps in the data will be persistent throughout the fuel model - Current fire history records do not include any indication of fire intensity.
+Any inaccuracies or gaps in this data will be persistent throughout the fuel model - Current fire history records do not include any indication of fire intensity.
 The model assumes a starting fuel load of 0 tonnes per hectares.
-After any fire this is unlikely and in the case of a cool burn, much of the available fuel may remain - Fire history records before the mid 1980s were not systematically recorded. - Years of drought and very poor ridge-top soil conditions may result in a much slower rate of vegetation growth and fuel accumulation - Areas of highly disturbed vegetation, cleared areas and swamp were excluded from the fuel load assessment - In some areas manual Hazard Reduction (HR) works have not been mapped.
-This has resulted in higher fuel load predictions than that which is actually on the ground
+After any fire this is unlikely and in the case of a cool burn, much of the available fuel may remain - Fire history records before the mid 1980s were not systematically recorded - Years of drought and very poor ridge-top soil conditions may result in a much slower rate of vegetation growth and fuel accumulation - Areas of cleared or highly disturbed vegetation were excluded from the fuel load assessment - In some areas manual Hazard Reduction (HR) works have not been mapped.
+This has resulted in higher fuel load predictions than that which is actually on the ground. - The 2005 fire within LMZ 1, was not included within fuel load assessments